SartoRiccardo/btd6maplist-api/README.md

 ## Testing

 To test the application, you must make a `config.test.py` where you override values in `config.py`.
 You don't have to put every config there, just the ones you want to override.
-You also need an empty PostgreSQL database.
+- You need an empty PostgreSQL database.
 The testing suit will automatically wipe and initialize it and use it.
+- You need to create `tests/btd6maplist-bot.test.pem` with the method described above, for Bot Route tests.